JanZaion/jan-zaion-web/src/mds/Chord-Spawner.md

 ## Voicing Algorhythms

-Chord progressions in their root position are nice, but moving notes around works better in many cases.
+Chord progressions in their root position are nice, but moving notes around sounds better in many cases.
 Before jumping into Live's piano roll, you can use one of 24 voicing algorhythms to do this.
 Each algo transposes notes from chords an octave up or down to create a better sounding chord progression.

 ![voicing algos](/images/chs4.gif 'voicing algos')